alraune-belladonna/orgHub-Management/README.md

 orgHub-Management - Employee Manager

-Notes: Schema and seed sql files built, unsure on server.
-Will return to given time.
+Notes: Schema and seed sql files built, very lost on the server.js file.
+Will ask at a later date.